 The History Day Teacher Framework was developed by staff at the Minnesota Historical Society in collaboration with teachers in the Minneapolis Public School District, the St. Paul Public School District, the Robbinsdale School District, and DeLaSalle High School.
 The lessons provided are intended for teachers to guide students through the different steps of creating a History Day project.Teachers must remember that the steps may be similar in each classroom setting, but the time it takes to complete a step, or the time you can devote in class depends on your classroom and teaching style.
 This framework is intended to be adaptable to your needs.

-- Download the complete 2017 Teacher Framework as a PDF
+- View the complete 2020 Teacher Framework

 - View list of individual handouts and worksheets